Stretching & Sculling:

 If you devote as little time as 10 minutes to stretching after you row, the benefits will be immeasurable.
 Stretching the specific muscles that you use when you row makes the most sense and is therefore the best use of your time!
 Also, stretching just after you have rowed, when your muscles are warm, is the safest, easiest and most beneficial time to incorporate a routine.

 You can expect to decrease any stiffness, pain or soreness that you may experience after rowing by stretching your muscles.
 Stretching improves circulation to the working muscles, which helps them to recover more efficiently after exertion.
-Stretching on a regular basis will improve your range of motion which will enhance your experience in your Echo.
-We've even come to realize that you can incorporate several terrific stretches without even having to get out of your boat...
+Stretching on a regular basis wiill improve your range of motion which will enhance your experience on the water.

 CLICK TO READ FULL ARTICLE

-To learn more about the sport of recreational rowing please visit my website at www.seacoastsculling.com
+To learn more about the sport of recreational rowing visit my website at www.seacoastsculling.com

 If you would like to schedule a lesson to learn how to row in a recreational rowing shell please contact me at nancyallyn@yahoo.com, and I will happily schedule a time to meet with you.